ivan-hc/AM/README.md

-There are so many commands to remember among the GNU/Linux distributions, and sometime there is not what I really want from a package manager:
+There are so many commands to remember among the GNU/Linux distributions, and sometime I can't find what I really want from a package manager.

+Here's what it means for me to use a completely "standalone" application:

 - I want an app totally independent from the repositories of my distribution;
 - it must not require hundreds of packages and files of dependencies;